rainonej/Portfolio/README.md

 # Crypto Correlations

-## Using Google Trends data to predict jumps in the prices of cryptocurrencies

-### How strong is the correlation between google searches of last week and the stock price of today?
+## Question: How strong is the correlation between the Google searches of last week and the stock prices of today?

-#### What is the method?

-Once the Google trends data is obtained, it is compared to the stock price (and the percent daily change of the stock price) to calculate the correlation.
-Then we preform two transforms to the google trends data.
-The first is raising it to the p^th power, where p is a value between (1/4, and 4).
-The second is shifting the data back between 1 and 30 days.
-We optimize these values to obtain the strongest correlation to stock price.
+### Goal/Deliverables
+Users will be able to enter a cryptocurrency symbl and optional search words.
+The program will then suggest additional search words.
+A graph will be displayed relating the price of the cryptocurrency and each search word, along with displaying a calculated correlation factor.
+The program will also calculate the expected number of days that spikes in Google search results for these search words will effect the market.

+### Method

+Use API's to obtain Google Trends data and cryptocurrency price data.
+We preform a phaseshift on the cryptocurrency price data (shifting it by a number of days between 1 and 30).
+We also preform a non-linear transformation on the Google Trends data (we raise the number of results to the power of p, where p is between .25 and 4.0).
+The value of the phaseshift and the p-power are optimized to maximize the correlation.
+We don't have to worry about over-fitting the data since we are reducing an object that has hundreds of dimensions by only two.

-Why Cryptocurrency?
+### Why Cryptocurrency?
 The methods used here easily extend to anything publicly traded such as stock or commodities.
 However this method works especially well on cryptocurencies for a number of reasons.

 1. Cryptocurrencies are usually not reflecting the value of a company or a country.
 Their value is based solely on the market.
 This means there are few hidden variables that control the price of the currency.